s2t2/wip-gmail-py/README.md

   5. Fill in the info for "Set up the OAuth 2.0 consent screen" and click to proceed.
   6. Note the `Client ID`.
 Then download the entire credentials JSON file (`client_id.json`), and move it into the root directory of this repository.
 NOTE: this credentials file is/should be ignored/excluded from version control.

+Then you should be able to see your app at https://console.developers.google.com/apis/credentials.

+From https://console.developers.google.com/apis/library, search for "Gmail" then click "Enable".